JackLJohnson/rpg-git-book/12-barryci-basics.md

 This chapter will cover the installation and setup of barryCI on a development server. barryCI can be used to keep master libraries up to date automatically or to deploy to test/production environments. barryCI is tightly integrated with GitHub, so will show you the process using repositories hosted on GitHub.

+If you are using barryCI correctly, then developers (or admins) wouldn't have to worry about keeping the master libraries up to date.
+You can also setup barryCI to completely handle deployment for you.

 ## Installation

 barryCI is written for Node.js and therefore requires the Node.js runtime.
 To install Node.js on IBM i, you can use yum: